input-output-hk/cardano-node-wiki/Benchmarking.md

 $ git log
 ```

-Make sure you have the latest commit of `bench-master` and the branch has a clean status.
+Make sure you are on the commit of `bench-master` branch you want to use, and the branch has a clean status.

 After that, run the command: